 - Private Student Loans (from various lenders)

 The above listed awards/programs are not all inclusive of all possible aid available to student but rather our most common programs at GFU.
 All awards have different qualifying criteria.

 *Discontinued for new students in 2007; **Discontinued for new students in 2013.

 Applying for Aid

-Generally, acceptance to the university and completing the FAFSA is required to qualify for federal and state aid (you must be a U.S. citizen or eligible non-citizen to apply).
+Generally, acceptance to the university qualifies you for any merit aid or aid from awards of circumstances.
+To apply for federal and state aid, completing the FAFSA is required (you must be a U.S. citizen or eligible non-citizen to apply).
 You can complete the FAFSA at www.fafsa.gov.
-Other applications may be required for some institutional and/or outside/external aid.
+Other applications may be required for some institutional and outside/external aid.